HaojHuang/Equivariant-Transporter-Net/README.md

 ## Highlight

 It is worth noting that our proposed method, Equivariant Transporter Network can achieve more sample efficiency and faster converge speed.
-Takes the block-insertion task for example, it can hit ~100% success rate when trained with 1 expert demonstration for 200 SGD steps (less than 2 minutes).
+Taking the block-insertion task for example, it can hit ~100% success rate when trained with 1 expert demonstration for 200 SGD steps (less than 2 minutes).
 More results could be found in our paper.

 ## Installation